When we talk about technologies that really change life, we often talk about technologies that offer accessibility and autonomy to disabled people.

 Jaco has a rather high price: € 35.000, a figure that is not sustainable for many patients.

-Another solution, in the meantime, is to make a low-cost version of Jaco.
+Another solution, in the meantime, is to create a low-cost version of Jaco.
 They are working on it, even if the problem in this case is having to sacrifice something in terms of capacity and speed.